 Suspiciously Similar Song: Some European dubs utilize a limited repertoire of songs for several characters.
 For instance, Lady Bat and the Black Beauty Sisters share songs in some of those versions.

 That One Boss: "Aurora no Kaze ni Notte" in the video game Pichi Pichitto Live Start.

 Viewer Gender Confusion: Lady Bat, although officially male, causes a lot of confusion between fans.
 Probably justified (and probably invoked) because he's also a crossdresser.

 What Do You Mean, It's for Kids?: The more suggestive and bloody manga is rated "13+" in North America, where the Animation Age Ghetto compels manga publishers to put ratings on their books, yet it was originally published in Nakayoshi, a magazine for little girls.

 The Italian dub.
-The voice acting is great, and the songs are possibly, even better than the Japanese ones.
-They completely substituted J-pop music for much more pop-rock, and rewritten the lyrics to match the new song.
+The voice acting is great, and the songs are possibly better than the Japanese ones.
+They completely substituted J-pop music for pop-rock and rewritten the lyrics to match the new song.
 Checkitoutyourselves.

 Some countries made Noel's color Indigo, as Aiiro (Deep-Blue), would be hard to translate, and make her too similar to Hanon.
 Technically, Hanon is aquamarine/turquoise, and not blue, but this often had to be changed too.